invesdwin/invesdwin-context-python/README.md

 ## Benchmark

 Using python inside strategy backtests (part of the closed source trading platform) has the following overhead.
-We run a backtest (using the historical engine which is the slowest from a processing speed but most efficient in memory usage) on ticks for one month and call four times into python to calculate a spread and compare it against the one calculated in java:
+We run a backtest (using the historical engine which is the slowest from a processing speed but most efficient in memory usage) on ticks for one month.
+Each tick we call four times into python to calculate a spread and compare it against the one calculated in java:

 ### Strategy Code
 ```java